 Charles L. Young ’38 died on January 31, 2018, in Worcester, Massachusetts.

-(The following was published in the Worcester Telegram & Gazette February 3 to February 4, 2018 🙂
+(The following was published by the Worcester Telegram & Gazette on February 3, 2018)

 Charles Loring Young from the community of Briarwood in Worcester died peacefully on Wednesday night January 31, at 101 years old.
 He was the son of Herbert and Eva Young of Belmont, Massachusetts.
 He was predeceased by his two older sisters Dorothy and Rosamond, who both also lived to the age of 101.